-While it may seem an obvious thing to say, it can never be overstated that basic oral hygiene is the key to helping you keep your teeth healthy for life.
-And, while we’ve all been taught the basics all of our lives, a gentle reminder now and then ca never hurt.
+While it may seem an obvious, basic oral hygiene is the key to helping you keep your teeth healthy for life.
+And, while we’ve all been taught the basics since childhood, a gentle reminder can never hurt.

 With that in mind...

-- Tooth color means little – If you have teeth like an actor, bright, shiny white, you’ll have a super smile but you may still have other problems.
-Like hair and skin color, teeth come in shades of white and pearly white teeth may not be the healthiest you could hope for.
-Bacteria in your mouth are the culprit for gym disease and cavities, which means whiteness means little to how healthy they are.
+- Tooth color means little – If you have teeth like an actor, bright, shiny white, you may still have other problems.
+Like hair and skin color, teeth come in different shades.
+Pearly white teeth may not be the healthiest you could hope for.
+Bacteria in your mouth is the culprit for gum disease and cavities, which means shade doesn't equal healthy.

 - Two minutes, twice a day – We can all find four minutes in our days to brush.
-If you want your mouth to be infection free, brushing in the morning and again in the evening is the best way to ensure you will keep your natural teeth for life.
+If you want your mouth to be infection free, brushing twice daily is the best way.
+Brushing twice daily is the best way to ensure you keep your natural teeth.

 - Cleaning between the teeth – There is really only one way to clean the surfaces between your teeth and that is flossing.
 While it may not be much fun, and can feel extremely awkward at first, brushing only cleans the outer surfaces of your teeth.
 To get between them, using dental floss is the answer until something else comes along.

 - Bacteria are the enemy of healthy teeth – even though they are necessary for digestion.
 Yes, the bacteria in your mouth begin the food digestion process but, when it mixes with the sugars in the foods you eat it can also lead to infection and cavities.
 Brushing, flossing, and using a mouth rinse are your tools for keeping harmful bacteria in check.